Skip to content

 ui/ lib/ types/

 AI reads CLAUDE.md, sees the feature boundary, creates analytics/components/Chart.tsx.
 Clean separation.
-Zero coupling.
+No new coupling.

 AI Agent Session